 - Others volunteer at community-based non-profits or governmental organizations.

 - Some students will sign up for service-learning based study abroad programs.

 - Students participating on the CityMester program will also be placed within a serivce-based organization as part of the City Solutions class.

 How do I get credit for Service Learning?

-Applying credit for Service to satisfy Honors SPICES requires a minimum of 75+ hours of time on task while supervised/mentored, have a stated goal to be reached by the end of the project, and be presented for a passing score of 80% or higher at the Experiential Learning Fair (ELF) in the spring semester.
+Applying credit for Service to satisfy Honors SPICES requires a minimum of 75+ hours of time on task while supervised/mentored, have a stated goal to be reached by the end of the project, and submission of an experience approval form.
 For more information on Honors College Experience requirements, visit our Experience Approval Process page.

 What should I know before engaging in Service?